21 Best Email Platforms for Both Transactional and Marketing (2026)

 The Stripe integration adds another layer.
 Subscription events automatically trigger both transactional emails (payment receipt) and marketing sequences (dunning, lifecycle) from the same platform.
 For SaaS companies that rely on Stripe for billing, this eliminates an entire category of integration work.
 You can learn more about how this fits into a broader strategy in our guide to Stripe email automation.

-- Smaller template library than older competitors
+- Cons: Newer platform, no SMS, smaller template library than older competitors

 2. Postmark + DMARC (Transactional Focus)